The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 the business ensures that it keeps and retains all records and accounts specified by HMRC

 Please note that global accounting can be used for imported works or art, etc even though VAT has been charged on their supply, acquisition (in Northern Ireland) or importation.

-If an existing business makes a decision to start using the scheme, it may already have
+If an existing business makes a decision to start using the scheme, it

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.